HOC Priority Guide

 This section is listed in order of Priority.

-BGM is expected to be level 60 3☆ before starting on the rest of the HOC.
-Do take extra note that these are general recommendations and some of these HOC are not useful for all situations.
-For example ATWs are only really useful against Force Shielded enemies, if none such are present then you obviously won’t get much use out of them.
+BGM is expected to be level 60 3☆ before starting on the rest of the HOCs.
+Do take extra note that these are general recommendations and some of these HOCs are not useful for all situations.
+For example ATWs are only really useful against Force Shielded enemies, if no such targets are present then you obviously won’t get much use out of them.

 Both these MTRs are very good at killing enemies, with PP-93 hitting slightly harder against enemies further away while getting increased Precision against closer targets (which isn’t bad), 2B14 is the overall hardest hitting MTR against enemies without Force Shields though PP-93 may still end up ahead if Precision ends up mattering.
 As huge blobs of enemies can be some of the biggest issues, especially for newer players with a smaller armory getting these two up early can help a lot.

-AT4 is an AoE damage focused ATW, being only 2 Range but is focused heavily on extra damage, and has less Pierce than BGM.
+AT4 is an AoE damage focused ATW.
+She has 2 range and less Pierce than other ATWs, but is focused heavily on extra damage.
 Her Skill 1 actually has a larger radius than PP-93 and 2B’s Skill 1s, though with the clause that enemies must be force shielded.
-Add in ATW targeting and she is quite good and has more utility than BGM in content without massively bloated Force Shields for sure, though sadly being only 2 Range is a major issue, leaving Mk 153 as the preferred ATW simply due to her range.
+This, when combined with her ATW targeting, would make her quite decent and certainly more useful than BGM in content without massively bloated Force Shield, though sadly her 2 Range is a major issue in ranking.

 Entire kit is based around dealing extra damage to HP shielded enemies.
 Her extra hits against HP shields makes her slightly more useful against Orthrus.
 For some reason Mica added a penalty to her main attack, meaning you need to skill up her Skill 2 to reduce said penalty, leaving her somewhat in a weird spot.
 Only really useful against HP Shields and otherwise not very useful.